vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 | `VSGPUExecContext` | its ring slot, for the life of the pool; usable by the caller from `gpuExecAcquire` to the `gpuExecSubmit`/`gpuExecAbandon` that ends it | the slot, the deduplicated wait list, the planes to publish |

 A public pool's ring has `clamp(workerThreads, 2, 8)` contexts, fixed at creation.
-The transfer has two pools, uploads on the transfer queue and downloads on the transfer family's second queue where the device has one (the same queue otherwise), each with one context per slot of its ring.
-Without a transfer family the transfer queue, `vqTransfer` included, is the compute family's second queue where it has one, so filters and transfers never share a queue unless the device offers a single queue for both;
+The transfer has four pools.
+Two move frames: uploads on the transfer queue, and downloads on the transfer family's second queue where the device has one (the same queue otherwise), each with one context per slot of its ring.
+Without a transfer family the transfer queue, `vqTransfer` included, is the compute family's second queue where it has one, so filters and transfers never share a queue unless the device offers a single queue for both.
+Of those two, only the download pool retains anything, a download's source frame, for as long as the copy reading its planes is in flight (I31).
+The third acquires back the planes foreign APIs wrote (I32), on the device's hand-off
-only the download pool retains anything, a download's source frame, for as long as the copy reading its planes is in flight (I31).
-A third transfer pool acquires back the planes foreign APIs wrote (I32), on the device's hand-off queue: a compute family queue of its own where the family has one to spare, since each acquire waits on foreign work and would hold back everything queued behind it, and compute queue 0 otherwise.
-Each submission is one barrier per plane and retains the timelines it waits on, since republishing a plane's pair can drop their last reference.
+queue: a compute family queue of its own where the family has one to spare, since each acquire waits on foreign work and would hold back everything queued behind it, and compute queue 0 otherwise.
+Each submission is one barrier per plane and retains the timelines it waits on: the plane keeps every timeline its pairs have named (I33), but only until the plane goes, which can be before the acquire completes.
 Its ring has 32 contexts, deep because a context stays busy until the foreign work it waits on completes, and the ring is shared by every filter.
-A fourth, on the compute queue and as deep, prepares input frames for foreign APIs (`getExportableFrameFilter`): a release in place, retaining the timelines it waits on, or a copy followed by a release, retaining the source frame.
+The fourth, on the compute queue and as deep, prepares input frames for foreign APIs (`getExportableFrameFilter`): a release in place, retaining the timelines it waits on, or a copy followed by a release, retaining the source frame.

 ## 2. Locks and their order